ovity/octotree/README.md

 ### Others

 - **Load entire tree at once**: if checked, load the entire code tree at once.
-To avoid long delay, this should be unchecked if you frequently work with very large repos.
+For large repos where Octotree can't load it in a single request, Octotree ignores this settings and lazily-loads the repo.
 - **Show in non-code pages**: if checked, show Octotree in non-code pages such as Issues and Wiki.
 - **Show file-specific icons**: if checked, show different icons for different file types.
 - **Show only pull request changes**: if checked, show only the change set of a pull request.